Arizona State Sun Devils women's basketball

 The Arizona State Sun Devils women's basketball team represents Arizona State University in women's basketball.
-The school competes in the Pac-12 Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the Big 12 Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Sun Devils play at Desert Financial Arena in Tempe, Arizona near the campus.

 Season-by-season record

 As of the end of the 2016–17 season, the Sun Devils have a 670–475 all-time record.
 They have reached the NCAA Tournament 17 times, with 12 of those occurring since 2000.
 They finished as NWIT runner up in 1981.

 Postseason Appearances

 NCAA Division I Tournament Results

 The Sun Devils have been in 17 NCAA Tournaments.
 Their record is 21–17.

 WNIT Appearances

 The Sun Devils have been in 6 WNIT Tournaments.
 Their record is 3-7.

 Notable players

-Retired jerseys
+Honored jerseys

+Note: the numbers are not retired, and still in use.